dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 * patternN - string, pattern to check match result for

-This function evaluates if match value contains one of given string patterns, returns True if so and False otherwise.
+This function evaluates if match value contains one of the given string patterns, returns True if so and False otherwise.

 **Example**